rahulgopinath/rahulgopinath.github.io/_posts/2019-12-25-python-macros.markdown

 #!/usr/bin/env python
 # coding: UTF-8
 ```
-The interesting part here is that, the decoder `UTF-8` is simply a Python library flie typically found in the encodings directory, which
+The interesting part here is that, the decoder `UTF-8` is simply a Python library file typically found in the encodings directory, which
 can be found as follows:

 ```python